and Pre-Winter service and/or storage.

 Overhaul starter motor.

 2. Electrical contacts can be treated with a silicone lubricant with acts as a protectant, but arguably one of the best contact treatments is Caig Laboratories "DeOxit".
 Clean to shiny before assembly.
 After that Caig treatment, Caig has a product for final treatment; but, silicone grease is OK ("dielectric grease"), but I recommend not getting grease into the bottom of the ignition coil towers (for inside of rubber covers, OK grease them very lightly).
+Check my chemicals, etc., article for further contact treatment options.

 3. Check ALL GROUNDING WIRES nuts/bolts and that includes the one at the frame at the ignition coils (and sometimes horn) area.
 Check battery cable ends and appearance of the plastic/rubber covering for at least 2 inches from the battery.
 Be thorough, not just a quick glance.